From election to COVID, 9/11 conspiracies cast a long shadow | WTOP

-The result was “Loose Change,” a 2005 documentary produced by Rowe and written and directed by his childhood friend, Dylan Avery, that popularized the theory that the U.S. government was behind 9/11.
+The result was “Loose Change,” a 2005 documentary produced by Rowe and his childhood friend, Dylan Avery, that popularized the theory that the U.S. government was behind 9/11.
 One of the first viral hits of the still-young internet, it encouraged millions to question what they were told.

 While the attacks united many Americans in grief and anger, “Loose Change” spoke to the disaffected.

 “It was the lightning rod that caught the lightning,” Rowe recalls.
 He had hoped the film would prompt a sober reassessment of the attacks.
-Rowe, who lives in Oneonta, New York, doesn’t regret the film, and still questions the events of 9/11, but says he’s deeply troubled by what 9/11 conspiracy theories revealed about the corrosive nature of misinformation on the internet.
+Rowe doesn’t regret the film, and still questions the events of 9/11, but says he’s deeply troubled by what 9/11 conspiracy theories revealed about the corrosive nature of misinformation on the internet.

 Twenty years on, the skepticism and suspicion first revealed by 9/11 conspiracy theories has metastasized, spread by the internet and nurtured by pundits and politicians like Donald Trump.
 One hoax after another has emerged, each more bizarre than the last: birtherism.
 Pizzagate.
 QAnon.